ortus-docs/coldbox-docs/getting_started_guide/index.md

 <div class="container">#renderView()#</div>
 ```

 Now hit your `helloWorld` handler one final time with `?fwreinit=1` in the URL to see it all in action!
-(Agagin, your port number will most likely be different.
+(Again, your port number will most likely be different.

 > http://127.0.0.1:43272/helloWorld?fwreinit=1

-## Next Steps
+## What's Next?
+Congratulations!
+In a matter of minutes, you have created a full MVC application.
+You installed a community module  from ForgeBox, created a new handler/view and tied in business logic from a service model.

+As easy as that was, you're just scratching the surface of what ColdBox can do for you.
+Continue reading this book to learn more about:
+* Environment-specific configuration
+* Easy SES URL routing
+* Tons of 3rd party modules
+* Drop-in security system
+* Sweet REST web service support

+If you run in issues or just have questions, please jump on our [ColdBox Google Group](https://groups.google.com/forum/#!forum/coldbox) and ask away.

+ColdBox is Professional Open Source under the Apache 2.0 license.
+We'd love to have your help with the product.